Dolphinator7/travel_app/README.md

 ## 🛠️ Tech Stack
 Next.js – Framework for React with SSR and routing

-JavaScript – Logic and interactivity
+Typescript – Logic and interactivity and javaScript

 Tailwind CSS – Utility-first CSS framework for styling